tatiana-cooper/Nosferatu-Bot/README.md

 > dialogues.txt — big dataset of dialogues, formed using fiction literature by Ilya Koziev (https://github.com/Koziev/NLP_Datasets/tree/master/Conversations/Data).
 ### Warning!
-dialogues.txt is achived in diaalogues.zip because of Gthhub filesize limits To properly use it you should unpack file in project directory
+dialogues.txt is achived in dialogues.rar because of Github filesize limits <br>
+To properly use it you should unpack file in project directory <br>